May 2023 lunar eclipse

-A penumbral lunar eclipse occurred at the Moon’s descending node of orbit on Friday, May 5, 2023, with an umbral magnitude of −0.0438.
+A penumbral lunar eclipse occurred at the Moon's descending node of orbit on Friday, May 5, 2023, with an umbral magnitude of −0.0438.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A penumbral lunar eclipse occurs when part or all of the Moon's near side passes into the Earth's penumbra.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
-Occurring about 5.2 days before perigee (on May 11, 2023, at 1:05 UTC), the Moon's apparent diameter was larger.
+Occurring about 5.5 days before perigee (04:57 UTC, May 11), the Moon's apparent diameter was larger than average.

-This was the deepest penumbral eclipse (with –0.0438 magnitude) since February 2017 and until August 2053.
+This was the deepest penumbral eclipse since February 2017 and until August 2053.

 Visibility

 The eclipse was completely visible over Asia, Australia, and Antarctica, seen rising over Africa and Europe and setting over the central Pacific Ocean.